amorsey/levenshtein-search/README.md

 1. Read in data and create lookup tables for each word and the anagrams of each word.
 2. Starting with the first word:
-  i.
-Sort it's letters and check that against the anagram table. ii.
+ 1. Sort it's letters and check that against the anagram table. ii.
 Permutate through each leter variation and check those against the word table. iii.
 Add any matching words to a list of neighbor words. iiii.
 Choose a word from the list of seen words with the smallest change cost and repeat.